Family Wedding in a Splendid Historical House

-Indeed some (bad) photographers are using a non-calibrated photo screen to work with their images, so their clients are disappointed when they finally print posters.
+Indeed, some (bad) photographers are using a non-calibrated photo screen to work with their images, so it disappoints their clients when they finally print posters.

 The result is far away from clients’ expectations.

-Indeed, today, many devices (like smart phones) have a higher level of contrast and saturation that they should.
-As a result, the image looks great on the device, but in realty the image colors are different.
+Today, many devices (like smart phones) have a higher level of contrast and saturation that they should.
+As a result, the image looks great on the device, but in reality the image colors are different.
 That subtle difference is often the source of disillusion when printing.

 Well, I guess my (well printed) albums and my services convinced them!
 A few minutes later, we decided for their engagement session details.
-And a couple of weeks after, we had rendezvous in a small town of Minnesota: Hasting.
+And a couple of weeks after, we had a rendezvous in a small town of Minnesota Hasting.

 Table of Contents

 I always recommend to my couples to choose an unconventional location in the Twin Cities for their engagement session (such as a rooftop in Minneapolis).
-Indeed, the day of their ceremony couples usually don’t have the time or the opportunity to go to gorgeous places.
+The day of their ceremony couples rarely have the time or the opportunity to go to gorgeous places.

-Well, Alicia and Andrew decided to have their pictures taking at Hasting’s Marina.
+Well, Alicia and Andrew had their pictures taking at Hasting’s Marina.

 Several months later, they were ready for their special day.